Terms and Conditions

 17. Smoking policy

-17.1 Smoking (including electronic cigarettes emitting any vapour, even if only a water vapour) is only permitted in certain dedicated external areas throughout the vessel.
+17.1 Smoking (including electronic cigarettes emitting any vapour, even if only water vapour) is only permitted in certain dedicated external areas throughout the vessel.
 Smoking anywhere else is strictly prohibited.
 Throwing cigarette ends over the side of the vessel is strictly prohibited.

 17.2 Any breach of this clause 17 may result in the Passenger being required to disembark the Vessel at the next port of call, without any liability or cost to FOCL.